karl-run/haikubot/README.md

 ## TODO
 * Add commands for making adding and deleting haikus through the bot
 * Use ORM objects instead of working with dicts (and clean up how haikus are passed around)
-* Clean up how commands are handled, it's just a big 'ole messy method at the moment.
 * Add a ["field"](https://api.slack.com/docs/message-attachments) or two to the slack message with info like repository.
-* Make "show from" command list the newest haikus, not the oldest.
 * Add rating functionality.
 E.g: "@haikubot rate #69 80 points".
 Rating is stored and you can pull up best haikus.
 E.g: "@haikubot top 3 weekly"

 ## Fork it!